jpdacunha/liferay-imex/readme.md

 ## 1.4.0 Version
  - Site importer : including support for UPGRADE_GROUP_ONLY import method.
 This method update the group object and it's dependencies without importing any LAR.
+ - Merge feature for configuration files.
+This feature allow the user to update it's own configuration file without having to merge it by hand.